boxbot6/image-indexing-link-sharing-experiment-v1/README.md

 <br>

 This is basically an experiment to see if linking images helps with getting them to index and show up on google image searches! - I'll report back later.
+Very preliminary - putting links to images on this page seems to be better than agtually adding the images?